Import Duty Calculator

 Is the result legally binding?▼

 No. This is an estimation tool.
-The legally binding rate for your shipment is the one applied by Customs at the time of import, based on the Bill of Entry, the actual classification, the country of origin, and any current notifications.
+The legally binding rate is the one applied by Customs at the time of import, based on the Bill of Entry, the actual classification, the country of origin, and any current notifications.
 Always cross-check with a CHA (Customs House Agent) or your CFO before quoting landed cost to a customer.

 Powered by Pyrelo